learn-co-curriculum/phase-3-active-record-migrations/README.md

 > Migrations also allow you to describe these transformations using Ruby.
 The
 > great thing about this is that (like most of Active Record’s functionality)
-> it is database independent: you don’t need to worry about the precise syntax
+> it is database-independent: you don’t need to worry about the precise syntax
 > of `CREATE TABLE` any more than you worry about variations on `SELECT *` (you
-> can drop down to raw SQL for database specific features).
+> can drop down to raw SQL for database-specific features).
 For example, you
 > could use SQLite3 in development, but MySQL in production.

 Another way to think of migrations is like version control for your database.